Can Large Language Models Transform Computational Social Science?: Discussion

-\textit{Our work shows that current \llm{s} can increase the efficiency of data annotation.} The human-AI agreement results in Section~\ref{subsub:rq1} show that augmenting annotation with an \llm{} annotator yields moderate or better agreement on 12 out of 17 tasks.
+\textit{Our work shows that current \llm{s} perform well enough to augment the CSS annotation pipeline and thus reduce the need for human labor on some tasks.} \S\ref{subsub:rq1} show that an \llm{} annotator yields fair to strong agreement with humans on 12 out of 17 classification tasks.
 However, \textit{\llm{s} are not a wholesale replacement for human annotators}.
-Even the best \llm{s} exhibit unusably low performance on CSS tasks.
+Even the best \llm{s} exhibit unusably low performance on some CSS tasks.
 Ensembling prediction does not mitigate this label corruption as \llm{s} demonstrate high internal agreement, even when inaccurate~\citep{gilardi2023chatgpt}.
 Overconfident models, if left unchecked, distort the conclusions of CSS research and subsequently mislead policy and social actions taken in response.
 Human validation is key to avoiding a replication crisis in CSS caused by \llm{} hallucinations and inaccuracies.

-Instead, \textit{we advocate that CSS researchers integrate \llm{s} with annotation}, as illustrated in Figure \ref{fig:mixed_annotation}.
-Even in the commonly used Majority Vote annotation scheme~\citep{snow-etal-2008-cheap, potts-etal-2021-dynasent}, an \llm{} can be used as one of multiple annotators to annotate the same amount of data with between 50\% and 33\% less human labor for a binary task.
-For tasks with rich label spaces, researchers can construct a reliable and unbiased gold-labeling system by averaging the differences between human and \llm{} labels, with prior estimates placing savings at between 7-13\% for real-valued scoring \citep{chaganty-etal-2018-price}.
+Instead, \textit{we advocate that CSS researchers integrate \llm{s} with human annotation}, as illustrated in Figure~\ref{fig:mixed_annotation}.
+When a \llm{} matches human levels of agreement, it can be used as one of multiple labelers.
+It is possible from such methods to produce unbiased estimators.
+The estimation methods of \citet{chaganty-etal-2018-price} are provably optimal, and provide these unbiased estimators with 7-13\% monetary savings by leveraging \llm{} pseudo-labels.

 Moving forward, \llm{s} can serve as a \textit{flywheel} for dataset collection.
 Prompted \llm{s} consistently perform significantly better than chance, providing imperfect labels at low cost.
 Annotation schemes developed to iteratively improve imperfect data ---such as weak supervision~\citep{ratner2017snorkel}, targeted data cleaning~\citep{chen2022clean}, and active learning~\citep{yuan-etal-2020-cold, li2022pre} --- avoid \llm{} pitfalls by allowing human validation to refine the original model.
 This creates a virtuous cycle which exploits the strengths of \llm{s} to focus human expertise where it is most needed~\citep{kiela-etal-2021-dynabench}.